Precursors of film: Stroboscopic principle

-Several possible examples of very early sequential images can be found in paleolithic cave paintings, on a 5,200-year old pottery bowl found in Iran, in an Egyptian mural approximately 4000 years old (found in the tomb of Khnumhotep at the Beni Hassan cemetery) and several other examples.
+Several possible examples of very early sequential images can be found in Paleolithic cave paintings, on a 5,200-year old pottery bowl found in Iran, in an Egyptian mural approximately 4000 years old (found in the tomb of Khnumhotep at the Beni Hassan cemetery) and several other examples.
 However, it is very unlikely that these could be viewed in motion before the invention of stroboscopic animation in the 1830s.

 In 1825, the thaumatrope used a stroboscopic effect that made the brain combine incomplete pictures on either side of a twirling cardboard disc into one logical image.
 The effect was incorrectly attributed to a so-called "persistence of vision", or "retinal persistence".
 The technology of the thaumatrope can also be used to display very simple and repetitive animation when each side of the card depicts one of two phases of an action.
 However, this option was only recognized much later.

 Joseph Plateau experimented with spinning discs since the mid-1820s, mainly in attempts to measure the duration of impressions of different colours.
-Along the way, on 1828, he had discovered a type of abstract animation by counter-rotating lines or slits in discs (in 1829 he further developed aspects of this principle into a first prototype of what would become the anorthoscope).
+Along the way, in 1828, he had discovered a type of abstract animation by counter-rotating lines or slits in discs (in 1829 he further developed aspects of this principle into a first prototype of what would become the anorthoscope).

 In 1830, Michael Faraday published a paper about several illusions that occur in rotating cogwheels and toothed discs, coincidentally repeating some of Plateau's findings.
 A note added to the paper discussed a disc that in addition to the teeth in the circumference had a different amount of holes regularly spaced across a circular zone closer to the center of the disc, representing the cogs of a smaller wheel.
 When looking into a mirror through the spaces in between the teeth, the holes appeared to be moving across the disc (or vice versa if looking through the holes).

 By November or December 1832, Plateau had experimentally managed to further develop Faraday's rotating cogs illusion into a new optical illusion that could represent any conceivable action depicted on the sections of a spinning disc (viewed in a mirror through slits in the disc).
 In January 1833, Plateau published a paper that introduced the principle of stroboscopic animation with a device that became known as the phenakistiscope.

 Several months after the publication of Plateau's paper, Simon Stampfer patented the very similar stroboscopische Scheiben ("stroboscopic discs") in Austria.
 Stampfer mentioned several possible variations, including a cylinder (similar to the later zoetrope) as well as a long, looped strip of paper or canvas stretched around two parallel rollers (somewhat similar to film) and a theater-like frame (much like the later praxinoscope theatre).

 The stroboscopic disc was followed by other animation toys, such as the zoetrope (1866), the flip book (1868) and the praxinoscope (1877), before its basic principle became the foundation for the apparent motion in film technology.